Wake up Dragan!

 Your cheeks, still warm and flushed

-Coated by the nectar of your soul
+Coated with the nectar of your soul,

-Remind me of a sweet fruit
+Remind me of a sweet fruit,

 Bashfully ripe— to be consumed.

-I could stay with you forever
+I could stay with you forever,

-Joined by our eternal slumber.
+Joined in this eternal slumber.

-With my head on your still chest
+My head resting on your still chest,

-The Mostar grass, your mattress
+The grass of Mostar, your stiff mattress

-The bloody uniform, your blanket
+The bloody uniform, your only blanket.

 -